borancar/mishmash/README.md

 # Mishmash

-Mismash is a demo project demonstrating fat packages, with binaries built for different architectures coming from a single build.
+Mismash is a demo Bazel project demonstrating fat packages, with binaries built for different architectures coming from a single build.

 Uses https://github.com/crosstool-ng/crosstool-ng (latest master) to prepare
 toolchains: